 The Expedition is available in XL, XLT, Limited and King Ranch trim levels.

 The entry-level XL includes front and rear A/C, power windows and locks, a leather-wrapped steering wheel, a AM/FM/CD/SiriusXM stereo system with an audio input jack and 17-inch aluminum wheels.
 Also included is trailer sway control, which uses selective braking and engine management to tame unwanted trailer movement.

 Stepping up to the XLT brings Ford's SYNC connectivity system, a reverse sensing system, body-color lower exterior moldings and 18-inch aluminum wheels.
 The next rung up the latter is the Limited, which adds leather upholstery, heated and cooled front seats, heated outboard second-row seats, dual-zone automatic climate control, a rearview camera, woodgrain appliques, a power liftgate and a PowerFold third-row seat,

 The King Ranch adds Chaparral leather upholstery, pale adobe metallic bumpers and front lower fascia, a premium sound system, power adjustable pedals, MyKey, body-color heated power exterior mirrors with integrated blind spot mirrors and front assist parking sensors.

-Newly optional on Limited and King Ranch models are 20-inch chrome-clad aluminum wheels and a DVD entertainment system with two screens.
+Limited and King Ranch models offer optional 20-inch chrome-clad aluminum wheels and a DVD entertainment system with two screens.

 All Expeditions are built at Ford's Michigan Truck Plant in Wayne, MI.